Quantum statistics and self-interference in extended colliders

 With point-like colliders, the statistics of quantum particles is determined by measuring current auto-correlations or cross-correlations~\cite{Blanter_2000,Lee_2022,Han_2016,doi:10.1126/science.aaz5601,PhysRevX.13.011031,Lee_2023,bocquillon_coherence_2013,PhysRevLett.116.156802,PhysRevB.46.12485}.
 To determine the emergence of excess or deficiency of particle bunching, one needs to compare these correlations to a benchmark~\cite{Lee_2022,Han_2016,PhysRevLett.116.156802,PhysRevB.88.235415,PhysRevB.99.045430,PhysRevLett.109.106802}.
 There are two candidate benchmarks which produce identical results in the case of a point-like collider.
 One is the corresponding cross-current correlator resulting from the collision of non-interacting, distinguishable classical particles~\cite{Blanter_2000,PhysRevB.99.045430}.
-The second is the reducible part of the cross-current correlator~\footnote{Here reducible refers to all the contributions to the cross/auto-correlations with just a single active source.} which incorporates all the single-particle contributions to the cross-current correlations (including interference effects).
+The second is the reducible part of the cross-current correlator~\footnote{Here reducible refers to all the single particle self-interference contributions to the cross/auto-correlations functions.} which incorporates all the single-particle contributions to the cross-current correlations (including interference effects).
 Interestingly, the latter benchmark is equivalent to the cross-current correlator associated with classical waves.
 Following this guiding principle, Laughlin anyons have been shown to give rise to boson-like bunching, quantitatively intermediate between bosons and classical particles~\cite{PhysRevLett.91.196803,PhysRevLett.109.106802,PhysRevB.88.235415,PhysRevLett.116.156802,doi:10.1126/science.aaz5601,PhysRevX.13.011031,Lee_2023,bocquillon_coherence_2013,PhysRevLett.86.4628,GUYON2002697,PhysRevLett.95.176402,PhysRevB.74.155324,PhysRevLett.109.106802}.